nihalnihalani/clippy-ai/TECHNICAL_REPORT.md

 # Technical Report: Clippy

 ## 1. Executive Summary
-Clippy (formerly PastePup) is a macOS clipboard manager leveraging local and cloud AI to provide intelligent context-aware suggestions and semantic search.
+Clippy is a macOS clipboard manager leveraging local and cloud AI to provide intelligent context-aware suggestions and semantic search.
 It uses `SwiftData` for persistence, `VecturaKit` for embeddings, and Accessibility APIs for context gathering.

 ## 2. System Architecture